 - Any water stains

-- Mud tubes near the foundation – a sign of termites
+- Mud tubes near the foundation, which could indicate the presence of termites

 7. Not Doing a Zoning Check

-That farm field on the corner might become the site of an office building, or the zoning may allow development that quickly changes the character of the area.
-The same holds true in already developed neighborhoods – find out what is and is not permitted around your potential home.
-Future developments, both positive and negative, affect your home’s value.
+That farm field two lots over could soon become the site of an office building, or the zoning may allow development that quickly changes the area’s character.
+The same holds true in already developed neighborhoods.
+Find out what is and is not permitted around a future home.
+Any upcoming new developments – both positive and negative – will affect a home’s value.

 8. Not Scheduling a Home Inspection

-If you’re a first time home buyer purchasing an older home, you’re probably aware of the need for a home inspection.
-However, a home inspection is a good idea even for new construction.
-Just because construction is new doesn’t automatically mean everything was done correctly.
-Remember that local building codes refer to minimum specs – and building code officials may also miss items.
+First-time buyers purchasing an older home are probably aware of the need for a home inspection.
+But those home inspections are good ideas even in the event of new construction.
+Just because a house is brand new doesn’t mean that everything was done correctly.
+Local building codes refer to minimum specs – and building code officials could have missed items.

 9. Not Getting Everything in Writing

-If you’re purchasing a previously occupied home, get in writing exactly what fixtures and appliances are included and which are not.
-State laws vary, but many states require homes sold with working stoves.
-You don’t want to do a walk-through before the closing and find out the high-end stove that was installed in the kitchen has been replaced by a cheap model.
+When purchasing a previously occupied home, get in writing which fixtures and appliances are included in the final sale and which are not.
+State laws vary, but many states require homes to be sold with working stoves.
+It would be distressing to do a walkthrough before closing and realize that the high-end stove that was previously installed in the kitchen was replaced by a cheap model.
 The same holds true for lighting fixtures and other home features.

 10. Contingency Clauses

 Unexpected things happen.
-One of more common first time home buyer mistakes is merely forgetting to cover your bases.
+One of the more common first-time homebuyer mistakes is failing to cover all of the important bases.